Secondary Sources

 Battle of Cooch’s Bridge – September 3, 1777

-General George Washington sent militia and a light infantry unit under the command of Brig.
-Gen. William Maxwell to impede the progress of British General William Howe’s army as it approached Philadelphia.
-A fierce, day-long battle occured on the banks of the Christiana River in Delaware.
-The vastly outnumbered Rebels were forced back over the Cooch’s Bridge as daylight ended.
-Casualties are uncertain with each side claiming to have inflicted perhaps 30-40 killed and wounded on the other side, while sustaining minimal losses to their units.
+General George Washington sent a militia and a light infantry unit under the command of Brig.
+Gen. William Maxwell impeded the progress of British General William Howe’s army as it approached Philadelphia.
+A fierce, day-long battle occurred on the banks of the Christiana River in Delaware.
+As daylight ended, the vastly outnumbered Rebels were forced back over the Cooch’s Bridge.
+Casualties are uncertain, with each side claiming to have inflicted perhaps 30-40 killed and wounded on the other side while sustaining minimal losses to their units.

 Battle of Brandywine – September 11, 1777

 After the British landed their forces at Elk’s Head and marched on Philadelphia, General George Washington attempted to block the British advance at the Chadd’s Ford of the Brandywine River.
 British General William Howe executed a sweeping left flanking march which crossed an unguarded river ford above Chadds Ford and attacked the unguarded Patriot left flank.
-After a hotly contested battle, the Americans were forced to withdrawl towards the town of Chester.
+After a hotly contested battle, the Americans were forced to withdraw toward Chester.

 Today, while several sections of the battlefield are preserved, houses and other development dot the battle scape.
 A visitor center provides driving maps that guide visitors to key locations on the battlefield.

 One of the iconic images of the Revolution was inspired by the Brandywine Battle.
 Howard Pyle drew a famous illustration depicting the battle to be included in a December 1903 special exhibition at the Art Institute of Chicago.
 The picture depicts Lt.
 General William Maxwell’s counter-attack against the flanking British.
-While Pyle sought to realistically show the soldiers in battle, unarmed dummers and fifers walked behind the infrantry and helping with signaling and battlefield control.
-However, much of the rest of the picture is realistic including the tattered American flag.
+While Pyle sought to show the soldiers in battle realistically, unarmed drummers and fifers walked behind the infantry and helped with signaling and battlefield control.
+However, much of the rest of the picture is realistic, including the tattered American flag.

 Battle of Germantown

-After losing Philalephia to the British, Washington attempted a highly complex attack on the British forces outside of the city at Germantown (now within the city limits of Philadelphia).
-Almost from the beginning, Washington’s four pronged attack came unraveled and the Americans were forced to retreat with heavy losses.
+After losing Philadelphia to the British, Washington attempted a highly complex attack on the British forces outside of the city at Germantown (now within the city limits of Philadelphia).
+Almost from the beginning, Washington’s four pronged attack unraveled, and the Americans were forced to retreat with heavy losses.

-Returning to the home after the conflict, the Chew family refurbished the home and various descendents occupied the home for seven generations before turning over the house to the National Trust for Historic Preservation in 1972.
-According to family lore, they preserved a bullet hole in the first floor office commemorating the house’s role in the Germantown battle.
+Returning to the home after the conflict, the Chew family refurbished the home, and various descendants occupied the home for seven generations before turning over the house to the National Trust for Historic Preservation in 1972.
+According to family lore, they preserved a bullet hole in the first-floor office commemorating the house’s role in the Germantown battle.